-First things first, when practising, it's really important to set up some sort of feedback station like the one I'm utilising in the video above.
-All you need is two alignment sticks, with one lying on the ground pointing at your target, and the other stuck into the ground that you're going to shape the ball around.
+All you need to set this up is two alignment sticks, with one lying on the ground pointing at your target, and the other stuck into the ground that you're going to shape the ball around.

-Starting with the fade, what has to happen at impact to create this shape?
-Well, you need an out-to-in club path - so one that’s travelling a little left of target - and a face that’s open to the path but not pointing right or your target.
+The first thing to focus on is, what needs to happen at impact to create this shape?
+Ultimately, you need an out-to-in club path - so one that’s travelling a little left of target - and a face that’s open to the path but not pointing right or your target.

-It might sound a little complicated but a lot of the adjustments required can be made at address.
-First of all, making sure you know how to aim in golf is essential.
-When trying to hit a fade, setting up a little left of your target will promote the desired path.
+It is easier than it sounds, as a lot of the adjustments required can be made through your address position.
+It might seem obvious, but knowing how to aim in golf is essential, especially for shaping the ball, as when you are trying to hit a fade, you should be setting up a little left of your target.
+This will promote the desired path you are looking for.

-Then, when you grip the club, hold it a little bit tighter than usual in the top two fingers - that is, the ring and little finger of your lead hand.
-The reason for this is that it will reduce how much the clubface closes through impact, meaning it is more likely to stay open to your path.
+Then, when you grip the club, hold it a little bit tighter than you usually would in the top two fingers - that is, the ring and little finger of your lead hand.
+The reason for this is it will reduce how much the clubface closes through impact, meaning it is more likely to stay open to your path.

-From there, swing away and try to get the ball starting left of target and fading.
+From this point, swing away and try to get the ball starting left of your target and fading.
 Don’t be afraid to get creative here and work on hitting some big shapes like Bubba Watson.
-It might sound daft but the number one rule when trying to hit a fade is to make sure you hit a fade, whether with more or less shape than you intended.
+It might sound daft, but the number one rule when trying to hit a fade is to make sure you hit a fade, either with more or less shape than you intended.

 The draw is a shot that so many golfers wish they could hit.
-To add it to your arsenal, line your body up right of target to encourage the in-to-out path required and set the club up closed to your body but not pointing left of the alignment sticks.
+Adding it to your repertoire could help you cut your handicap in no time, and it isn't that difficult to master.
+Line your body up to the right of the target, which will encourage the in-to-out path required and set the club up closed to your body.
+Be careful to make sure the clubface is not pointing left of the alignment sticks.

-Once you've done that, strengthening your grip slightly and altering your ball position so it's further back in your stance than normal will also help you create the desired shape as it will promote an earlier strike, making it easier to keep the path and face pointing going right.
+Strengthening your grip slightly, and altering your ball position so it's further back in your stance than normal, will also help you create the desired shape as it will promote an earlier strike.
+This will make it easier to keep the path and face pointing right.